Why Compare Retirement Planning and Mountain Biking?

 However, you can do many things within your retirement plan to limit your exposure to risk.
 Through stress-testing your plan, you can also have a good idea of how it will perform in adverse circumstances.
 The key is finding the sweet spot in the right amount of exposure to risk both in mountain biking and in retirement planning.

-Compare that to the Portal Trail, in Moab Utah, considered to be one of the highest exposure trails in the United States.
+Compare that to the Portal Trail, in Moab Utah, considered to be one of the most exposed trails in the United States.

 This trail features a 200 ft drop on the left side for the entire route.
 It’s rated as a pro-line and recommended for experts only.
 There are several signs on the trail strongly encouraging riders to dismount to traverse certain sections to avoid falling.